KrishP147/watspend/Project/docs/charter.md

 - Design and develop a web application dashboard (beyond a simple visualization) with advanced, interactive data analytics and visualization features to display:
     - Total balance and category-wise spending.
     - Separate monthly spending goal charts for each category (e.g., food, coffee, printing).
-    - Spending trends and personalized insights (e.g., “You spent 30% less on coffee this month!”).
     - User-added custom transactions and spending categories.
 - Enable secure user authentication, potentially via Google login or a custom account system, to ensure data is tied to individual users.
-- Integrate SMS notifications or interactions, such as monthly summaries or spending alerts sent directly to the user’s phone.
-- Generate automated monthly spending summaries and reports, both within the dashboard and optionally through email or SMS.
-- Redesign and improve the Chrome extension UI for better usability and seamless connection with the web dashboard.
 - Ensure data privacy and security, preventing any online exposure or unauthorized access to personal financial data.

 ## 4. Scope